Cippo95/thesis_smaug_files/scripts/README.md

 `ticks_stats.txt` takes just the ticks for all the phases of simulation.

 You can see in the tests folder files produced with these methods.

+`lenet5_by_layer.sh` and `vgg_by_layer.sh` are scripts to get the execution time in ticks layer by layer of a net.
+They are intended to be used with "just_ticks.txt" of the specified (lenet or vgg) network test.
+With this I can confront the convolutional layers and see if the other ones stay the same...
+I expect some difference due to Aladdin (not really deterministic) nature.